RadarML/red-rover/docs/setup.md

 ### Flashing the AWR1843Boost

 Flash the radar using [TI UniFlash](https://www.ti.com/tool/UNIFLASH); note that it seems to work most reliably on Windows.
+Also, obtain a copy of the `xwr18xx_mmw_demo.bin` firmware (e.g. through installing [mmWave SDK](https://www.ti.com/tool/MMWAVE-SDK)).

 1. Set the radar to flash mode.
     - Find `SOP0:2` (DIP switches on the front of the radar).